nolar/kopf/docs/continuity.rst

 It is safe to kill the operator's pod (or process), and allow it to restart.

-The handlers that succeeded previously, will not be re-executed.
+The handlers that succeeded previously will not be re-executed.
 The handlers that did not execute yet, or were scheduled for retrying, will be retried by a new operators pod/process from the point where the old pod/process was terminated.

-The restart of an operator will only affect the handlers currently being executed in that operator at the moment of termination, as there is no record that they have succeeded.
+Restarting an operator will only affect the handlers currently being executed in that operator at the moment of termination, as there is no record that they have succeeded.